naninovel/docs/docs/en/guide/backgrounds.md

 @hide CityVideo
 ```

-Main background actor record is created by default in the background resources manager and can't be renamed or deleted; however, parameters of the main background (implementation, pivot, PPU, etc) can be freely changed.
+The main background actor record is created by default in the background resources manager and can't be renamed or deleted; however, parameters of the main background (implementation, pivot, PPU, etc.) can be freely changed.

 Check the following video tutorial for an overview of the background actors.